-- it builds on a Bachelor's degree with Honours or an equivalent qualification, or significant relevant professional experience, in which case it can be fewer than 240 but no fewer than 120 credits of which no less than 90 must be at NZQA level 9. - it builds on a three-year Bachelor's degree or an equivalent qualification completed with a Grade Point average of at least 7.0 (B) in level 6 & 7 courses, in which case it can be fewer than 240 but no fewer than 180 credits of which no less than 60 must be at NZQA level 9.
+- it builds on a Bachelor's Honours degree, a Postgraduate Diploma in Theology, or an equivalent qualification, or significant relevant professional experience, in which case it can be fewer than 240 but no fewer than 120 credits of which no less than 90 must be at NZQA level 9. - it builds on a three-year Bachelor's degree or an equivalent qualification completed with a Grade Point average of at least 7.0 (B) in level 6 & 7 courses, in which case it can be fewer than 240 but no fewer than 180 credits of which no less than 60 must be at NZQA level 9.